Azzyypaaras/MythicMetals/PATCHNOTES.md

 - Bonus Fortune applies to all items inside the `mythicmetals:abilities/bonus_fortune` tag.
 - Bonus Looting applies to all items inside the `mythicmetals:abilities/bonus_looting` tag.
 - The Prometheum Component is attached to any items inside the `mythicmetals:abilities/auto_repair` tag.
+- Midas Touch, which drops Raw Midas Gold on kill on entity is now decided by the `mythicmetals:abilities/midas_touch` tag.

 The Riptide ability was migrated to the `RiptideTool` interface.